Agency guides

 The good news is that you don’t have to manually extract, pair, and combine metrics from all those platforms individually.

-Instead, you can fast forward directly to Whatagraph’s E-commerce Report Template.
+Instead, you can fast forward directly to Whatagraph’s E-Commerce Report.
 Just connect the account, and the metrics from your client’s revenue sources update automatically every hour.

 Sourcing data directly from your client’s Shopify account, this report helps agencies track vital client e-commerce metrics and present data in a visually engaging way that is easy to understand and act on.